ThomasVy/Earth-Simulation/README.txt

-The provided code gives you a spherical camera and flat shades a cube to base your Assignment 4 on.
+Thomas Vy, 30000789, CPSC 453 - Assignment 4

-To control the spherical camera:
+How to control:
-	Scroll wheel zooms in and out on the cube
+Hold right mouse button and drag to rotate the camera around Press P to pause the simulation
-	Holding the right mouse button and dragging allows you to rotate the camera around the cube
+Press R to reset the animation to the starting position